 The concept of a spiff boils down to telling your sales reps, "If you move X amount of product or schedule X amount of demos or close X amount of deals within a fixed timeframe, you get a reward."
-Most spiff incentives are financial, but things like prizes, vacations, and recognition can all serve as the basis for an effective spiff program.
+Most spiff incentives are financial, but prizes, vacations, and recognition can all serve as the basis for an effective spiff program.

 Why Use Spiffs?